Which entropy for general physical theories?: An overview of the framework

 with $\sum_{i,j}p(i,j)=1$.
 Thus, one has a joint probability distribution, which is conditioned by the chosen tests $\{\rho_i\}_{i\in\sX}$ and $\{a_j\}_{j\in\sY}$.
 From now on we will simply omit this dependence.
 The probability associated with the closed circuit where a preparation $\rho_i$ is followed by an observation $a_j$ will also be denoted by a pairing, $p(i,j)=(a_j|\rho_i)$.

-Given any system $\rA$ of an OPT, One can define an equivalence relation on the set of preparation events by declaring that $\rho\sim\sigma$ iff $\pairing{a |\rho}\neq \pairing{a |\sigma}$ for any observation event $a$.
+Given any system $\rA$ of an OPT, One can define an equivalence relation on the set of preparation events by declaring that $\rho\sim\sigma$ iff $\pairing{a |\rho}= \pairing{a |\sigma}$ for any observation event $a$.
 The set of equivalence classes with respect to this relation is called the set of \emph{states} of system $\rA$ and it is denoted by $\st(\rA)$.
-Similarly, one can define the set of \emph{effects} as the set of equivalence classes of the observation events such that $\pairing{a|\rho}\neq\pairing{b|\rho}$ for any preparation event $\rho$, and this is denoted by $\eff(\rA)$.
-The sets of deterministic states and effects will be denoted by $\st_1({\rA})$ and $\eff_1({\rA})$ respectively.
+Similarly, one can define the set of \emph{effects} as the set of equivalence classes of the observation events such that $\pairing{a|\rho}=\pairing{b|\rho}$ for any preparation event $\rho$, and this is denoted by $\eff(\rA)$.
+The sets of deterministic states and effects, obtained as the equivalence classes of deterministic preparation events and deterministic observation events respectively, will be denoted by $\st_1({\rA})$ and $\eff_1({\rA})$ respectively.
 By definition, effects are separating for states, namely $\rket{\rho}\neq\rket{\sigma}$, iff there exists an effect $\rbra{a}$ such that $(a|\rho)\neq(a|\sigma)$, and viceversa states are separating for effects.

 Given the probabilistic structure, states can be seen as functionals on the set of effects and viceversa, and then one can consider linear combinations of them, thus defining two linear spaces, $\st(\rA)_{\R}$ and $\eff(\rA)_{\R}$, which are dual to each other---assuming that they are finite-dimensional.
-The \emph{size} $D_{\rA}$ of a given system $\rA$ is simply the dimension of the linear space $\st_{\R}(\rA)$.
-An event of type $\rA\to\rB$ induces a linear map from $\st_{\R}(\rA\rC)$ to $\st_{\R}(\rB\rC)$ for any ancillary system $\rC$.
-Also the set of events can be endowed with an equivalence relation.
+The \emph{size} $D_{\rA}$ of a given system $\rA$ is defined as the dimension of the linear space $\st_{\R}(\rA)$.
+Also the set of events of generic type $\rA\to\rB$ can be endowed with an equivalence relation.
 Indeed, given $\tA$ and $\tB$ of the same type $\rA\to\rB$, we say that they are \emph{operationally equivalent} ($\tA\sim\tB$) if the following identity holds